Read in: English | Pidgin English

 • American Academy of Pediatrics

 This article is for educational purposes only and does not replace professional medical advice.
-Always consult a qualified healthcare professional regarding health concerns.
+Always consult a qualified healthcare professional.